Angular vs React – Which One is Best for Mobile App Development?

 - Tesla – Even Elon Musk chose React as a foundation for the official site of ‘Tesla Motors.’

 - Dropbox – a popular online file hosting service known for storing and synchronizing your data in the cloud seamlessly.
-Dropbox also uses React.
+Dropbox alternatives also use React.

 - Airbnb – Another triumphant instance of using React as a foundation is Airbnb.
 This platform connects tenants and landlords across the globe.